-While the proliferation of suitable safety features in scooters used by fleet-operators does continue to improve, the above list is a good benchmark for consumers and fleet managers to use as a guide.
+While the proliferation of suitable electric scooter safety features used by fleet-operators does continue to improve, the above list is a good benchmark for consumers and fleet managers to use as a guide.
 The more people using light vehicles like scooters and bikes, the more investment and space can be given to the infrastructure.
 It’s chicken and egg!